RPAS Training Programs

 5. (A005) Photography for RPAS-Pilot/Operators

-Understanding the basics of photography is vital to the success of collecting quality data.
-This course will focus on core photographic concepts, best practices, and how they relate to the RPAS world.
+Understanding the basics of photography is crucial to collecting high-quality data.
+This course will focus on core photographic concepts, best practices, and their application in the RPAS world.

 This course will include hands-on training to propel students from a theoretical to a practical understanding of applied photography.